-On the successful completion of this paper candidates will be able to:
+On the successful completion of this paper, candidates will be able to:

-and the consecution completion of the paper continued to the second terms.
-1 Understand the cost accounting concepts and the cost.
-2 Understand the elements of cost and their accounting.
-3 Differentiate between applied and actual overheads and understand the basis of allocation of overheads.
-4. Comprehend the process of cost accounting under various costing systems.
-5 Determine the cost of products (including joint products and by-products) and jobs.
-6 Comprehend the system of standard costing and compute and analyze variances.
+1 Understand the cost accounting concepts and the cost 2 Understand the elements of cost and their accounting 3 Differentiate between applied and actual overheads and understand the basis of allocation of overheads 4.
+Comprehend the process of cost accounting under various costing systems 5 Determine the cost of products (including joint products and by-products) and jobs 6 Comprehend the system of standard costing and compute and analyze variances

 S. No. Syllabus Contents Area Weightage %

-1 Cost accounting concepts and accounting for material, labor and 30-40
+1 Cost accounting concepts and accounting for material, labor and factory overheads 30-40

-factory overheads

 2 Costing Systems 40-50

 3 Standard costing and variance analysis 15-25

 Total 100